jbcodeforce/aws-studies/docs/infra/storage.md

     The S3 Intelligent Tiering automatically changes storage class depending on usage to optimize cost.
 S3 lifecycle is based on age and can be defined with rules.

 ???- "Expected performance?"
-    S3 automatically scales to high request rates and latency around 100 tp 200ms.
+    S3 automatically scales to high request rates and latency around 100 to 200ms.
 5500 HET/HEAD requests per s per prefix in a bucket.
 3500 PUT/COPY/POST/DELETE.
 When uploading files from internet host, it is recommended to upload to AWS edge location and then use AWS private backbone to move file to S3 bucket in target region.
 This will limit internet traffic and cost.

 ## Elastic File System (EFS)